Toronto Police Have Officially Been Banned From Marching in the Gay Pride Parade

-The decision was made at Pride Toronto's annual general meeting Tuesday, months after BLMTO staged a sit-in at last year's Toronto Pride Parade, presenting a list of eight demands including the removal of police floats in parades and marches, increased funding for Blockorama (a party for LGBTQ people of color), space and funding for Queer Black Youth, a commitment to increase representation of black trans women and Indigenous people on staff, and a public town hall to discuss an action plan to meet these demands.
+The decision was made at Pride Toronto's annual general meeting Tuesday, months after BLMTO staged a sit-in at last year's Toronto Pride Parade, presenting a list of eight demands including the removal of police floats in parades and marches, increased funding for Blockorama (a party for LGBT people of colour), space and funding for Queer Black Youth, a commitment to increase representation of black trans women and Indigenous people on staff, and a public town hall to discuss an action plan to meet these demands.

 At the time, Pride agreed to the demands to get the parade moving and then rescinded, later apologizing to BLMTO.